-• Double fertilization: It involves the fusion of one sperm cell with the egg cell, forming a diploid zygote that develops into the embryo.
-Simultaneously, the other sperm cell fuses with the polar nuclei in the central cell, forming a triploid nucleus that develops into the endosperm, a nutritive tissue that supports embryo development.

-- Embryo development: The zygote undergoes cell division and differentiation, leading to the development of the embryo within the seed. - Endosperm development: The endosperm develops and provides nutrients to the growing embryo, ensuring its proper growth and development. - Seed formation: The fertilized ovule develops into a seed, which contains the embryo, endosperm, and protective seed coat.
+- Double fertilization: In most flowering plants, double fertilization occurs.
+It involves the fusion of one sperm cell with the egg cell, forming a diploid zygote that develops into the embryo.
+Simultaneously, the other sperm cell fuses with the polar nuclei in the central cell, forming a triploid nucleus that develops into the endosperm, a nutritive tissue that supports embryo development. - Embryo development: The zygote undergoes cell division and differentiation, leading to the development of the embryo within the seed. - Endosperm development: The endosperm develops and provides nutrients to the growing embryo, ensuring its proper growth and development. - Seed formation: The fertilized ovule develops into a seed, which contains the embryo, endosperm, and protective seed coat.
 The mature seed can disperse and germinate to give rise to a new plant.